 Step Four: Shift diets

 It would be easier to feed the world if more of the food we produced went to humans instead of animals, says Foley.
 “Today, only 55 percent of the world’s crop calories feed people directly; the rest are fed to livestock (about 36 percent) or turned into biofuels and industrial products (roughly 9 percent),” he explains.
-Eating less meat or switching from grain-fed beef to chicken, pork, or pasture-raised beef could put a dent in the world’s food demand.
+Eating less meat or even switching from grain-fed beef to chicken, pork, or pasture-raised beef could put a sizeable dent in the world’s food demand.

 Step Five: Reduce waste